-'Net Returns' in US dollars per acre (Figure 14 (6)) are estimated as the yield times the expected price, less total specified expenses as well as weed control costs that vary with changes to options in the 'Strategy' worksheet.
-The 'Resistance Risk' calculator (Figure 14 (8)) illustrates the overall risk of resistance for the combination of management options selected.
+The 'Resistance Risk' calculator (Figure 12 (8)) illustrates the overall risk of resistance for the combination of management options selected.
 However, it does not predict resistance for any specific herbicide chemistry.
-The risk of resistance evolution is estimated as a score (out of 100) using a 23-parameter model, with a weighed importance value assigned to each parameter based on expert knowledge and assumptions.
+The risk of resistance evolution is estimated as a percentage using a 23-parameter model, with a weighed importance value assigned to each parameter based on expert knowledge and assumptions.
 Parameters include total seedbank size, use of residual herbicides, number of crop trait rotations, diversity of herbicide mechanism of action, and fall options such as moldboard ploughing, planting cover crops, and windrow burning (soybean only).
 For several of these parameters, a higher importance value was assigned for the first four years of the simulation, as near-term production and weed management practices will have a much larger impact on the risk of resistance evolution.
 Note: PAM is not a resistance simulation software, but provides an educated estimation on the likely risk of resistance evolution for the management options selected by the user over the period of simulation.

-'Amortized 10Yr Net Cashflows (NPV) in US dollars per acre (Figure 14 (9)), is the sum total of discounted annual net returns for Years 1 through 10.
+'Amortized 10Yr Net Cashflows (NPV) in US dollars per acre (Figure 12 (9)), is the sum total of discounted annual net returns for Years 1 through 10.
 This will change if the discount rate is changed in the 'Systems' worksheet with all other production practices held the same.